cossacklabs/themis/.github/PULL_REQUEST_TEMPLATE/pull_request.md

 - [ ] The [coding guidelines] are followed
 - [ ] Public API has proper documentation
 - [ ] Changelog is updated if needed (in case of notable or breaking changes)
-- [ ] The continuous integration build passes

 [coding guidelines]: https://github.com/cossacklabs/themis/blob/master/CONTRIBUTING.md